OWASP/www-chapter-israel/index.md

 * If you have space for ~100 AppSec aficionados and would like to host one of our meetups, complete the form here:
 * If you have something cool to share with us and would like to speak at a meetup, complete the form here:
 * If you would like to help out with the chapter, speak to [Ori Troyna](mailto:ori.troyna@owasp.org).
+* Spreading the Word - Please help us to reach out to more people, especially outside of the AppSec community by sending them our way.
+* To keep up to date about the chapter, you can subscribe to [our mailing list](https://groups.google.com/u/1/a/owasp.org/g/israel-chapter), or check out the other social media accounts on the sidebar!

 ## Hebrew Translations